demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Block_IP_-_Generic_v2_README.md

 ## Dependencies

-This playbook uses the following sub-playbooks, integrations, and scripts.
+This playbook uses the following sub-playbooks, integrations, and scripts..

 ### Sub-playbooks